Homological norms on nonpositively curved manifolds: Producing lower bounds on the Gromov norm by simplex straightening

 When $M$ is negatively curved, Gromov and Thurston used the ``geodesic straightening'' and showed it is $k$-bounded for $k\geq 2$.
 More specifically, given any $k$-simplex with ordered vertices $\{v_0, v_1,..., v_k\}$, we connect $v_k$ with $st_{k-1}(\{v_0, v_1,..., v_{k-1}\})$ by geodesics with the obvious parametrization, where $st_{k-1}(\{v_0, v_1,..., v_{k-1}\})$ is the inductively defined straightened $(k-1)$-simplex.
-Such geodesic coning procedure defines a straightening that has explicit volume control on each straightened simplices.
+This geodesic coning procedure defines a straightening that has explicit volume control on each straightened simplex.

-When $M$ is higher rank locally symmetric, Lafont and Schmidt \cite{LS06} defined the ``barycentric straightening'' and showed except for the case of $\op{SL}(3,\R)$, all top dimensional straightened simplices have uniformly bounded volume, using a previous estimate of Connell and Farb \cite{CF1, CF2}.
-This has been extended to all $k$-simplices when $k\geq \textrm{srk}(X)+2$ in \cite{LW15,Wa16}, where \emph{the splitting rank}--$ \textrm{srk}(X)$ is defined to be the maximal dimension among all totally geodesic submanifolds in $X$ that split off a direct $\R$-factor.
+When $M$ is higher rank locally symmetric, Lafont and Schmidt \cite{LS06} defined the ``barycentric straightening.''
+Using this procedure and a previous estimate of Connell and Farb \cite{CF1, CF2}, they showed that apart from a few exceptional cases, all top dimensional straightened simplices have uniformly bounded volume.
+This has been extended to all $k$-simplices when $k\geq \textrm{srk}(X)+2$ in \cite{LW15,Wa16}, where \emph{the splitting rank}, denoted by $ \textrm{srk}(X)$, is defined to be the maximal dimension among all totally geodesic submanifolds in $X$ that split off a direct $\R$-factor.
 (See explicitly \cite[Table 1]{Wa16}.)
 The idea of barycentric straightening is based on the barycenter method originally developed by Besson, Courtois, and Gallot \cite{BCG}.

 When $M$ is a nonpositively curved rank one manifold, the barycentric straightening is also well defined.
 If the manifold satisfies additional curvature conditions, then the straightening is also $k$-bounded when $k$ is large enough.
 We summarize the above discussion into the following proposition.